 It turns out that not only does nobody know where it is but that none of the people who quote from it so assertively have ever seen it.

 Peeling back through history, we find a round of destruction of evidence that would show whether or not Lewis Carroll visited, followed later by a round of invention of evidence to justify the desire to cash in on the tourism benefits of a connection.

-In the end the book concludes that although the plaque’s wording is unquestionably false, with Alice in Wonderland having been inspired by tales told on river trips elsewhere, is far from clear what really happened.
+In the end, the book concludes that although the plaque’s wording is unquestionably false, with Alice in Wonderland having been inspired by tales told on river trips elsewhere, it is far from clear what really happened.